 — The received PPDU contains either a Trigger frame (that is not an MU-RTS variant) with a User Info field addressed to the non-AP STA, or an MPDU addressed to the non-AP STA that contains an TRS Control subfield.
 A User Info field in the Trigger frame is addressed to a non-AP STA if one of the following conditions are met:

-• The AID12 subfield is equal to the 12 LSBs of the AID of the non-AP STA and the Trigger frame is sent by the AP with which the non-AP STA is associated with or by the AP corresponding to the transmitted BSSID if the non-AP STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA field set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits .(#13143).
+• The AID12 subfield is equal to the 12 LSBs of the AID of the non-AP STA and the Trigger frame is sent by the AP with which the non-AP STA is associated with or by the AP corresponding to the transmitted BSSID if the non-AP STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA field set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits or by the AP corresponding to the control BSSID if the non-AP STA is associated with an AP with BSSID different from control BSSID and has indicated support for receiving Control frames with TA field set to the control BSSID by setting the Rx Control Frame to Co-Hosted BSS subfield to 1 in the HE Capabilities element that the STA transmits.(#13143)(#21157).

 (… existing texts …)